Skip to main content

 • Clean spot stains and spills immediately: Promptly address any spills or stains to prevent them from growing mold.
 Use appropriate cleaning solutions recommended for your mattress and follow the manufacturer's guidelines to ensure you aren’t doing more harm than good.

-Both firm and plush mattresses can offer high-quality sleep experiences, but the key is to find what feels most comfortable to you.
-A high-quality mattress, regardless of firmness, should provide proper support, promote spinal alignment, and cater to your unique sleep preferences so you can get a restful and rejuvenating night's sleep.
+A trick question — when it comes to plush vs. firm mattresses, your personal preferences and needs determine what’s best.
+The key is to find what feels most comfortable to you.
+A high-quality mattress, regardless of firmness, should provide proper supportpromote spinal alignmentrelieve pressure points, and cater to your unique sleep preferences so you can get a restful and rejuvenating night's sleep.

 Talk to one of our Sleep Specialists to find out which Purple mattress is best for you.
 They'll help you choose the right firmness level and size for a comfortable night's sleep.